Creating ads in the Shopify App Store

 - In the Choose a topic drop-down list, select Shopify App Store advertising.

-- In the Message text box, include proof of the registered trademark obtained for the brand, such as a link to the public database where your trademark can be found.
+- In the Message text box, include proof of the registered trademark (from a national intellectual property regulatory body) obtained for the brand, such as a link to the public database where your trademark can be found.

 - Click Submit.